Blue Apple Theatre: Hamlet

 At the end of June 2012, the Core actors returned to the main company for three performances of "Hamlet" at the Theatre Royal, Winchester.

-The story of Blue Apple's Hamlet is the subject of William Jessop's Emmy-nominated BBC3 feature documentary, "Growing Up Down's" The Times reviewed it as "a triumph for the cast, for BBC Three, and for everyone involved in this life-enhancing project."
+The story of Blue Apple's Hamlet is the subject of Will Jessop's Emmy-nominated BBC3 feature documentary, "Growing Up Down's" The Times reviewed it as "a triumph for the cast, for BBC Three, and for everyone involved in this life-enhancing project."
 University of York academic, Dr Sarah Olive, argued that there was scope for the documentary to give greater opportunity for self-advocacy to the actors with learning disabilities featured.

 Other work

 As well as producing plays, Blue Apple runs a dance programme and makes films.

 "Perils of Penelope " is a short film made in 2008 by the whole company in the style of early silent movies.